Media

 The accreditation procedure and requirements for journalists and representatives of media organizations differ from those for other participants.
 Accredited media representatives are invited to attend and report on CRIC23 and associated events.

-After this date, on-site registration will take place at the Accreditation and Registration Centre at the Panama Convention Center (Calle General Juan D. Perón, Amador, Panama City) during official registration hours.
+On-site registration will take place at the Accreditation and Registration Centre at the Panama Convention Center (Calle General Juan D. Perón, Amador, Panama City) during official registration hours.

 When registering, journalists must provide: